jreus/worldbuilding/Guide/guide.md

+TODO:
+* Redesign the guide so that it enables all the individual circuits to first be prototyped using alligator clips.
+* And to use the onboard LED as feedback.
+* Give an example for seeing the range of the light sensor.
+* Then have a stage where the students design where they want things to be on the mask, and how to route the connections so that there are no overlaps.
+* Redo all diagrams to not have overlaps.
+* Update code with correct COLOR order - GREEN, RED, BLUE

 # Getting Started

 We're using a physical computing board based on the ATTINY85 microcontroller.
 It's roughly a mixture of two open source designs: the DigiSpark and the Arduino LilyPad.